ericoporto/agstoolbox/README.md

-This software is Windows only - since the Editor is Windows only.
-This will allow to develop a more tailor made software.
+This software is **Windows** only - since AGS Editor is Windows only.
 This may change in the future - compatibility is kept with macOS and Linux, but functionality may be absent.

 ## Building a portable EXE